 Born in Hamamatsu, Shizuoka, in 1980.
 Graduated from Musashino Art University with a concentration in Scenography, Display and Fashion Design.
 Tanaka has performed VI planning for Tokyo Photographic Art Museum and other commercial galleries, and art direction of Art Book Fair, Art Fair Tokyo, Daikanyama Photo Fair, etc. He also regularly undertakes design and book design for collections of artists’ works.
 Tanaka is further active in the artist unit Nerhol together with sculptor Ryuta Iida.

-Born in Mie Prefecture in 1975.
-Graduated from Doshisha University (Faculty of Engineering) and the International Academy of Media Arts and Science.
-In 2003 Tanaka founded Semitransparent Design.
+Born in Mie Prefecture in 1975, Ryoji Tanaka graduated from Doshisha University (Faculty of Engineering) and the International Academy of Media Arts and Science.
+In 2003 he founded Semitransparent Design.
 He performs everything from planning and production of websites to exhibitions of works.
 His major exhibitions include “tFont/fTime” (YCAM), “Semitra” (Creation Gallery G8), “Boring/Bored” (ggg) and “Illuminating Graphics” (Creation Gallery G8).
-In 2015 Tanaka won the JAGDA New Designer Award.
+In 2015 Tanaka won a JAGDA New Designer Award.

 Born in Tokyo in 1971.
 Graduated from Tama Art University’s night course in Fine Arts in 1996.
 While still a student, from 1995 Chihara worked at Hajime Tachibana Design.
 He went freelance in 1998.
 In 2003 he held “BICHA-BICHA Exhibition” (Gas Shop), and in 2005 he completed Robundo Typography School.
 From 2007 to 2017 Chihara taught part-time in the Department of Design of Tama Art University.
 He is currently broadly active in diverse areas relating to graphic design.